nerrma/el-capturo/README.md

 ### Running a capture

-You can now run a Polymarket capture by doing:
+You can now run a Polymarket and Binance capture by doing:

 ```shell
 $ uv run python capture.py